swiftlang/swift-evolution/proposals/NNNN-retroactive-protocol-refinement.md

 1)  The ConformanceLookupTable — a cache of the protocols a nominal conforms to has been adapted to traverse the inherited conformances of protocol extensions.

-2) The "Generic Signature" builder and module deserialising code has been adapted to traverse these extended sources of conformances.
+2) The "Generic Signature" builder and module deserializing code has been adapted to traverse these extended sources of conformances.

 3) While the above takes place, a registry of extended conformances is kept in the compiler.
 This is used to emit the ad-hoc witness tables used by extended conformances in a manner that is compatible across modules.